KIKT: History

 Rally Around Greenville, Greenville's Business Expo, Greenville Lions Friday Night Lights Tailgate Parties.
 Currently KIKT carries local area sports as well as local area events.

 Cumulus Media announced on June 19, 2009 that it will sell its Greenville cluster (including KIKT) to KGVL Radio, LLC.
 One year later on June 29, 2010, KGVL Radio, LLC, announced that he would resell the station along with sister station KGVL back to Cumulus.

 KIKT was then sold to Hunt County Radio, LLC along with KGVL shortly after Cumulus resumed control.
 KIKT was then renamed "93.5 The Coyote" Continuing the Country Format.

 On October 16, 2017, Hunt County Radio, LLC agreed to sell KIKT and KGVL to E Radio Network, LLC in an all cash transaction.
 On November 1, 2017, E Radio Network assumed programming control of KIKT 93.5 FM and KGVL 1400 AM.
-John Russell was named General Manager of the stations.
-The sale was consummated on March 14, 2018 at a price of $500,000.
+The sale was consummated on March 14, 2018 at a price of $550,000.